 l Empathy toward others

-Human rights of all people should not be violated for reasons of race, gender, regional characteristics, religion, economic hardship and others.
+The human rights of all people should not be violated for reasons of race, gender, regional characteristics, religion, economic hardship, and others.
 Global citizens should look after the hardships of our neighbors in the global village whose human rights have been violated and have empathy towards them.

 l Respect for what is different